Billiam/cncjs-pendant-streamdeck-docs/content/docs/actions/index.md

 **Limitations**: gcode parsing and perimeter building is not 100% accurate.
 Some types of arcs (like those on 3 planes), may not be processed, resulting in straight line paths between their outermost points.
 All other arcs will be split into small straight line movements which can be misleading for small curves.

+### `loadDetailFile`

+Used on the file details scene to load the gcode file being inspected.
+Not usable outside of this scenario.

 ## Utility actions